Drug Evaluation Committee 2016-30 Resumption of Clinical Trial after Submission of End of Clinical Trial Report

 Question

-In the ongoing Phase I trial at Hospital A, the enrollment and handling of subjects at the implementing medical institution has been completed.
-Since the trial as a whole has achieved its target number of subjects and there will be no further recruitment, the investigator prepared a report on the completion of the trial and reported it to the head of the site with a report on the completion (discontinuation or suspension) of the trial, and the head of the site notified the Clinical Trial Review Committee and the sponsor.
+In the Phase I study being conducted at Hospital A, the enrollment and handling of subjects at the site has been completed.
+Since the trial as a whole has achieved the target number of subjects and there will be no new recruitment in the future, the investigator prepared a report on the termination of the clinical trial and reported it to the Chairperson of the site with a report on the termination (suspension or discontinuation) of the clinical trial, and the Chairperson of the site notified the clinical trial review committee and the sponsor.

 However, the sponsor is planning to revise the study protocol and has contacted us to ask us to conduct the study again with the establishment of a new cohort.